Lesson 4 of 6

 The roles of office bearers in the church

 The terms “bishop,” “elder,” “deacon,” “women,” and “widow” appear in 1 Timothy (3:1, 8, 11; 5:3, 17, and elsewhere).
 At least in the case of the first three mentioned, it appears that these are fixed offices in the church at the time of the letter’s composition.
-But their interrelationships and functions are not clear, nor is it clear whether or not the “women” mentioned are counted among the “deacons,” even though they appear to carry on diaconal work.
+However, their interrelationships and functions are not clear, nor is it clear whether or not the “women” mentioned are counted among the “deacons,” even though they appear to carry on diaconal work.
 There is a roster of “widows” who receive financial support.
 But whether one can speak of an “order of widows” (as did some Christian writers in the second century) is not clear.
 The duties and relationships of bishop, elder, and deacon, and how important these offices are in the ordering of the church, have been major issues in ecumenical conversations among Christians.

 The scope of redemption